 EDUC 6201G MEd Graduate Research Project - Part 1.
-ENGR 5005G Special Topics.
-Presents material in an Part one of the MEd Graduate Research Project provides students with the opportunity, under the supervision of a faculty member, to integrate and synthesize knowledge gained throughout their program of study.
+Part one of the MEd Graduate Research Project provides students with the opportunity, under the supervision of a faculty member, to integrate and synthesize knowledge gained throughout their program of study.
 The chosen topic will be dependent on the area of specialization of the student, using resources normally available on campus.
 3 cr.